 Ignacio Serricchio (BONES) is Major Don West here, a mechanic on the mothership, The Resolute.
 Don is combination Jeremy Piven, Andrew Dice Clay, and every mobbed-up Italian from Little Italy.
 We imagine women put up with his braggadocio because he tempers it with that roguish smile; he’s a good-hearted con-man, not like the treacherous con-artistry of Smith.
-He might lie that he could fix your ship “with the right tools,” but he’ll be there to haul you out of the burning wreck.
+He might lie that he could fix your ship “with the right tools,” but he’ll be there to haul you out of the burning wreck, after it wasn’t fixed correctly by him.
 We discover in a later episode he is a smuggler of alcohol to the colonies—wait, so Don is a pilot, a smuggler, and a… rogue?
 I guess the galaxy needed another Han Solo after what Kylo Ren did.

 That epic theme music from Season 3 of the original (written by John Williams) is a recurring motif, but rewritten by Christopher Lennertz so that it doesn’t “resolve” but floats off lost in space somewhere.
 Very annoying.
 There are scenes where the Jupiter 2 breaks out of a smoke-bank or into space, and the theme kicks in, and it brings tears to the eyes, and then – NO RESOLUTION.
 The theme just dies on the vine where the original would resolve and “turn around” for another stab.
 I thumb my nose at your street cred, Christopher.